mcartwright/mcartwright.github.io/_pages/research.md

 However, many experienced and casual musicians simply do not have the time or desire to acquire this technical knowledge.
 While simpler tools (e.g. Apple&apos;s GarageBand) exist, they are limiting and frustrating to users.
 In this research, I focus on bridging the gap between the intentions of both amateur and professional musicians and the audio manipulation tools available through software.
-Rather than force nonintuitive interactions, or remove control altogether, we reframe the controls to work within the interaction paradigms identified by research done on how audio engineers and musicians communicate auditory concepts to each other: evaluative feedback, natural language, vocal imitation, and exploration.
+Rather than force nonintuitive interactions, or remove control altogether, we reframe the controls to work within the interaction paradigms identified by research on how audio engineers and musicians communicate auditory concepts to each other: evaluative feedback, natural language, vocal imitation, and exploration.

 ### Demos
 - [SynthAssist](/publications/2014-07-01-cartwright2014synthassistquerying)